hzeller/ldgraphy/hardware/README.md

 set-up in the laser cutter:
   * the 'black layer'.
 Cut with outward kerf correction (laser cuts outside).
   * the 'red layer'.
 Cut with inside kerf correction (laser cuts inside).
+  * the 'yellow layer': Set to straight cut, no kerf correction.
   * the 'green layer'.
 Set to scan engraving.
   * the 'blue layer'.
 Set to vector engraving.
   * the 'gray layer' (if `/print-measures` true).
 Don't cut.
 Just FYI with measurements and help-lines.